Sahatfi/Forurensning-API-pipeline-prosjekt/README.md

 ## Scope and limitations

-A learning project demonstrating core data-engineering patterns on a small scale.
+A learning project demonstrating core data-engineering patterns on a small scale (one record per run).
 It does not (yet) include large-scale processing, orchestration (Airflow/Prefect), incremental loading, a cloud warehouse, or monitoring beyond logging — these are the natural next steps for a production version.